Kimberly Hirsch • June 3, 2024

 12. Green Beans

-Similarly, the EWG also publishes an annual “Clean Fifteen” list containing items with the lowest pesticide residue.
+The EWG also publishes the annual "Clean Fifteen" list, featuring items with the lowest pesticide residue.
 Currently, this list includes:

 1. Avocado